brightspot/react-examples/file-uploads/README.md

 ## Running the example application
 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
 Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `file-uploads` directory:

-To upload JS Classes in Brightspot (http://localhost/cms):
+To upload JS Classes in Brightspot (http://localhost/cms) run the following commands:

 ```sh
 cd brightspot